SHAKULMITTAL22/go-discord-bot/README.md

-# Discordbot written in go
+# Discord bot written in go